pip-services/pip-services-docs/content/en/node/commons/config/config_params.md

 > `public` constructor(values: any = null)

-- **values**: any - (optional) an object to be converted into key-value pairs to initialize this config map.
+- **values**: any - (optional) object to be converted into key-value pairs to initialize this config map.

 ### Instance Methods

 #### addSection
-Adds parameters into this ConfigParams under specified section.
+Adds parameters into this ConfigParams under a specified section.
 Keys for the new parameters are appended with section dot prefix.

 > `public` addSection(section: string, sectionParams: [ConfigParams]()): void